pbansal181/credit-risk-classification/Credit_Risk/report-template.md

 - The logistic regression model demonstrate exceptional performance for '0'(healthy loan) with perfect precision, recall and f1-score which is 1.
 For '1'(high-risk loans), the model also performs well with 87% precision, 89% recall and 88% f1-score.

 - The overall accuracy is 99% which suggests the model performs very well in terms of making correct predictions across both classes.
-In conclusion, based on this classification report, the logistic regression model is highly effective at predicting both "healthy loans" and "high-risk loans," achieving near-perfect accuracy and demonstrating strong performance metrics for both classes
+In conclusion, based on this classification report, the logistic regression model is highly effective at predicting both "healthy loans" and "high-risk loans," achieving near-perfect accuracy and demonstrating strong performance metrics for both classes.
+Hence the model is highly recommended to use by the company.